|Stephen Barris, ILGA|

 Based on the Council of Europe - including candidate Belarus: Albania, Andorra, Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus,Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Iceland, Ireland, Italy, Kosovo (under UNSCR 1244/99), Latvia, Liechtenstein, Lithuania, Luxembourg, FYR Macedonia, Malta, Moldova, Monaco, Montenegro, the Netherlands, Norway, Poland, Portugal, San Marino, Spain, Sweden, Switzerland, Romania, Russia, Serbia, Slovakia, Slovenia, Turkey, Ukraine and United Kingdom.

-* ILGA - LAC - Latin America and the Caribbean: Toli Hernandez (Chile) and Pedro Paradiso Sottile (Argentina).
-Amaranta Gomez (Mexico) and Irina Bacci (Brazil) are their alternates.
+* ILGA - LAC - Latin America and the Caribbean: Irina Bacci (Brasil) and Pedro Paradiso Sottile (Argentina).
+Amaranta Gomez (Mexico) is their alternates.